thegetty/artists-things/content/things/41-robe-de-chambre.md

 ---
-title: Robe de Chambre
+title: "Robe de Chambre"
+layout: essay
+order: 141
 owner:
   - first_name: Louis-Michel
     last_name: Van Loo
     years: (1707–71)
-Type: Apparel
+type: [Apparel]

-Theme: Gender, Identity, Luxury, Studio\
+theme: [Gender, Identity, Luxury, Studio]
-Material: Textile / Silk, Textile / Wool\
+material: [Textile / Silk, Textile / Wool]
 contributor:
-  -id: "kscott"
+  - id: "kscott"
 ---

 “Robe de chambre” (dressing gown), “robe de nuit” (nightgown), “Indienne” (India gown), “robe interieur” (house coat): these are just some of the words used in the eighteenth century to denote the garment depicted by Louis-Michel Van Loo in two self-portraits, the first in 1762, the second, a year later (figs. [137](#fig.-137), [138](#fig.-138)).
 The portraits describe a kimono-style *robe de chambre*.
 It has no arm or shoulder seams, and no revered collar.
 Instead, two widths of shot *bleu céleste* silk taffeta, joined, we infer, by a central seam at the back, fall over Van Loo’s shoulders and down the front.
 A small and simple upright band of silk inserted into slits on the shoulder line builds up the neck, and prevented the back seam from splitting.[^1] The detail of the visual record of cut, color and styling, the reproduction of the gown from different angles in the two self-portraits, and its reappearance in 1767 in Van Loo’s celebrated *Portrait of Diderot* (see [fig. 134](#fig.-134)), leads Lesley Miller to propose the existence of a model object, an actual dressing gown, one belonging to Van Loo and later lent to the *philosophe*.[^2] The self-portraits thus raise specific questions about Van Loo’s wardrobe and about how he wished to be seen and remembered.
 They also prompt general reflection on the practices and meaning of artists’ clothing before the emergence of self-consciously styled artistic dress in the nineteenth century.[^3]